masud001/ClipboardHealthSkillsAssessment/Ticket_Breakdown.md

 ## Ticket 2: Update report generation process

-# Description:

-Currently, the report generation process uses the internal database ID of Agents.
-With the new custom ID feature, the report generation process needs to be updated to use the custom ID when generating reports.

 # Acceptance Criteria:

 The report generation process is modified to retrieve the custom ID for each Agent from the database.